fernandozhu/crazy-leap-controller/README.md

 ##Libraries Used:
 1. Python [Crazyflie open source library](https://github.com/bitcraze/crazyflie-lib-python) (cflib)
-2. Official [Leap Motion python library](https://developer.leapmotion.com/v2).
+2. Official [Leap Motion SDK v2](https://developer.leapmotion.com/v2).
 Note that, as the time this project was developed, the official leap library only supports python 2.7, custom build is needed in order to make it compatible with python 3.x.
 More detailed information is available on Leap Motion's official website.